rticommunity/rticonnextdds-usecases-umaa/cpp/xml-app-framework/README.md

 ```

 ##### Overview:
-This reference application provides XML definition for all the entites in
+This reference application provides XML definition for all the entities in
 the UMAA `AutoPilot` component and showcases accessing those entities to read/write data using features
 such as listeners and AsyncWaitset.